foo-software/foo-api/packages/foo-api-docs/README.md

 [**ACM (Certificate Manager)**](https://console.aws.amazon.com/acm/home?region=us-east-1) and got the CNAME from there also.
 It the name is something like `_9fb48b93d42bee633a5acf4f7bc7a5b8.docs.foo.software.` which becomes `_9fb48b93d42bee633a5acf4f7bc7a5b8.docs` when adding to Google Domains and the value looks like `_3ced558c29ffcb032912ae49a7ec14ec.zzxlnyslwt.acm-validations.aws` which I think is the "domain" field but in Google Domains you can add a CNAME with those.
 Not sure if that was even necessary, but I think it might have been.
 Everything worked after this.

 To invalidate cache via the console [read this](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html#Invalidation_Requests).

+From the docs above in CloudFront settings to invalidate all of the files in a directory, below are a couple examples:

+- `/img/*`
+- `/assets/*`
+- `/docs/api/*`